 Sit back and relax with a drink in hand on the Happy Hour Cruise at 5, or learn from experts about how to pair the sumptuous Damariscotta River oysters with wine, sake and beer during one of the Tasting Cruises.

 Being right on the water has its benefits and complimentary kayaks and paddle boards are ready and waiting for you at the Spruce Point Inn dock.
 No experience is necessary.
 It is recommended that first time guests choose a tandem kayak for extra stability.
-Visit the activities shack by the salt water pool when your ready for an outing.
+Visit the activities shack by the oceanside pool when your ready for an outing.

 Welcome to the one hour sight-seeing trips on the Squirrel Island Ferry, The Novelty.
 On this very popular trip you will see everything Boothbay Harbor has to offer.
 You will see lighthouses, sealife, the rocky shores of Maine, boats of every kind, and many other sights & sounds that make up the feelings people take home that you can only find in Maine, rain or shine.